yiwang/stjepang.github.io/_posts/2020-01-31-build-your-own-executor.md

 }
 ```

-The next step is allocating a future on the heap and pushing it into some kind of global task queue so that it gets processed by the executor.
-We call an allocated future a *task*.
+The next step is allocating the wrapper future on the heap and pushing it into some kind of global task queue so that it gets processed by the executor.
+We call such an allocated future a *task*.

 ## The anatomy of a task

 A task consists of a future and its state.
 We need to keep track of the state to know whether the task is scheduled for running, whether it is currently running, whether it has completed, and so on.

-Here’s a definition of the `Task` type:
+Here’s the definition for our `Task` type:

 ```rust
 struct Task {